 Using mixed species rotational impact grazing, including mixed species like water buffalo, yaks, cattle, goats, sheep, chicken and donkeys, the farm will build diverse balance in the soil as the species mimic how animals move in the wild.

 A co-owner of Polyface Farm in Virginia, Salatin is also known for taking on the GMO industry, pointing out that we don’t need to grow more food to feed the world … we need to get the food we typically waste (up to 50 percent grown or raised) to people who need it.
-(It’s often political unrest and war block people from food).
-He was highlighted in Michael Pollan’s Omnivore’s Dilemma, and you may also remember him from Food Inc.
+(It’s often political unrest and war block people from food.)

 - Regenerative agriculture uses many organic farming principles but takes things further in the positive direction by going beyond organic.

-- Regenerative farming can be broken into four main principles: Progressively improving whole agroecosystems; creating context and using specific designs and holistic decision making specific to each individal farm; ensuring and developing just and reciprocal relationships amongst all stakeholders; and continually growing and evolving to actualize and evolve individuals, farm and communities.
+- Regenerative farming can be broken into four main principles: Progressively improving whole agroecosystems; creating context and using specific designs and holistic decision making specific to each individual farm; ensuring and developing just and reciprocal relationships among all stakeholders; and continually growing and evolving to actualize and evolve individuals, farm and communities.